albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 Calculate from departure to destination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Calculate a flight plan fragment between the first and last selected
+Calculates a flight plan between start and destination.
-waypoint if this button is checked.
-All existing legs in between are deleted and are replaced with the
-calculated flight plan fragment.

 The dialog header will show a red error message if the flight plan is not valid for calculation.
 Hover the mouse cursor over the message or click it for details.

 Procedures are not affected by this calculation method.
 The route will be built from SID exit to
-STAR or approach entry if present.
+STAR or approach entry, if present.

 .. _routecalc-selection: